levkk/rwf/examples/background-jobs/README.md

 ## Durability

-Since Rum uses Postgres to store jobs, the job queue is durable &dash; it does not lose jobs &dash; and saves the results of all job runs to a table, which comes in handy when some job does something you didn't expect.
+Since Rwf uses Postgres to store jobs, the job queue is durable &dash; it does not lose jobs &dash; and saves the results of all job runs to a table, which comes in handy when some job does something you didn't expect.

 ## Spawning multiple workers